Demonstrating Financial Need

 If you don’t qualify for work-study, you can still work on campus by finding a job on the Office of Human Resources Management’s Student Employment Opportunities website.

-Students must request work-study on the FAFSA to be considered.
-Funding is limited, so students who file the FAFSA by the priority filing date (December 1 for new students, January 1 for returning students) are given priority consideration.
+- Students who file the FAFSA by the priority filing date (December 1 for new students, January 1 for returning students) are given priority consideration.

 Work-study students are paid an hourly rate, receive a paycheck every two weeks for the hours they worked and cannot earn more than the amount of work-study they were awarded.